College Counseling

 These resources are complemented by visits from college representatives to BFA and our students' attendance at college fairs and to individual campuses of schools that interest them.

-At the 10th grade level, students take the Pre-ACT, the pre-ACT college placement test.
-The PLAN is a good diagnostic tool in that it helps identify any areas of weakness that need to be addressed in the junior and senior years.
+At the 10th grade level, students take the PreACT, a practice college admission test.
+The PreACT is a good diagnostic tool in that it helps identify any areas of weakness that need to be addressed in the junior and senior years.

 At the 11th grade level, we also administer the PSAT for a student's consideration by the National Merit Scholarship program.
 We use the results of both tests to advise students on which college entrance test is best suited for them.
 During junior year, our counselors meet also with each student to start the college application planning process.
 We encourage students to visit colleges over school breaks and during the summer and begin to assess, with their family, which colleges might be most appropriate for them.
 We offer SAT and ACT preparation workshops to assist students in developing their test-taking skills.